nop33/si/src/content/blog/our-plans-until-2025/index.md

   - updates
 isHighlighted: true
 ---
 In this post, we outline our strategy and plans until 2025.
-We include:

-* An executive summary
-* An overview of our planning structure
-* Our short-term strategic context
-* Our priorities and goals for 2023-2025
-* Project examples

 ## Executive Summary